-6.2.2 Industry and commercial
+Industry and commercial

 Korumburra has 60 hectares of industrially zoned land.
 The Korumburra industrial estate is home to many businesses.
-The town's largest employer is Burra Foods located in Station Street and recently completed a major expansion.
-The Korumburra Structure Plan notes that the closure of the Korumburra Saleyards adjacent to the existing industrial estate allows the potential for light industry and highway business purposes and may allow space for further commercial development in the future.34 Korumburra Hospital (Gippsland Southern Health Service) and Carinya Lodge aged care facility are also significant employers in the town.
+The town's largest employer is Burra Foods located in Station Street where a major expansion has recently been completed.
+The Korumburra Structure Plan notes that the closure of the Korumburra Saleyards adjacent to the existing industrial estate allows the potential for light industry and highway business purposes and may allow space for further commercial development in the future.33 Korumburra Hospital (Gippsland Southern Health Service) and Carinya Lodge aged care facility are also significant employers in the town.